 Additionally, there are significant challenges in breaking into male-dominated fields, ranging from enduring a predominately male-defined office culture to being shut out of the top jobs.
 Women are also typically the ones who take on the majority of housework, and STEM jobs may be less flexible than other types of employment.

-Keeping girls in STEM
+Keep Girls in STEM

 While the statistics above paint a troubling picture, there are many excellent organizations and efforts dedicated to keeping girls in STEM.
+Here are some STEM activities.

 1. Celebrate Introduce a Girl to Engineering Day!